fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * Each extra invocation trigger a __Throttle__
     * syncrhonous invocation: return __ThrottleError__ - 429
     * asyncrhonous invocation: retry automatically twice and then go to DLQ
+* DLQ
+  * Used to debug asynchronous functions
-* DLQ types: SNS topic or SQS queue
+  * SNS topic or SQS queue
 * Limits
   * Time: Default 3 sec, up to 900 sec (15 min)
   * Memory: 128M to 3G (3008MB) - 64MB increments